-All profits from your visit will go towards providing new or improved facilities for the Shangaan people.
+All profits from your visit will go toward providing new or improved facilities for the Shangaan people.

 Sleep beneath the stars in a luxury treehouse

-Lion Sands Private Game Reserve lies within Sabi Sand Wildtuin and offers two romantic treehouse options for you to spend a night sleeping out under the night sky.
+Lion Sands Private Game Reserve lies within Sabi Sands Game Reserve and offers two romantic treehouse options for you to spend a night sleeping out under the night sky.
 Chalkley and Kingston, as they’re called, are both raised above the ground on sturdy wooden stilts.
 They feature wooden decking areas furnished with a four-poster bed and comfortable seating, as well as an en suite toilet (Kingston also has a shower), and they’re protected by a mosquito net.

 Drive along the scenic Panorama Route

-The Panorama Route starts just outside Lydenburg, around an hour’s drive west of Sabi Sand Wildtuin, and ends around 70 km (43 miles) further north near the Echo Caves.
+The Panorama Route starts just outside Lydenburg, around an hour’s drive west of Sabi Sands Game Reserve, and ends around 70 km (43 miles) further north near the Echo Caves.
 The route winds through the dramatic mountains, valleys and canyons of the Mpumalanga Escarpment, part of the greater Drakensberg Range.
 You can follow it either before or after your safari stay, or take a day trip from your lodge.